nitinkamra1992/CustomArgParse/README.md

 # CustomArgParse

-This is a custom argument parser for Python v3.5 and above.
+This is a custom argument parser for Python.
 The parser essentially extends the `argparse` python package to provide support for providing options via configuration files.

 ## Compatibility
-The tool has been written for Ubuntu and tested on Python v3.5 and above but may be compatible with other versions of python too.
+The tool has been written for Ubuntu and tested on both Python v2.7 and Python v3.5.
+It is also expected to be compatible with higher versions of python too.

 ## Dependencies
-Requires python3 and the `argparse` package:
+Requires python2 or python3 and the `argparse` package:

 ```
 pip install argparse